sal55/langs/mfeatures.md

 The following is not a formal reference but is a random collection of features, ideas and aims that may be useful to others.
 Or to help understand M source code.

 This is an early draft, and there will be typos and omissions, mistakes and probably duplicates.
-It is also disorganised, but should be enough to get an idea of the language.
+It is also disorganised, but should be enough to get an idea of the lanuage.
 I can't promise everything mentioned works in the actual M compiler.

 ### The M Compiler